NSS-Day-Cohort-55/client-side-mastery/03-functions-foundation/chapters/FUNCTIONS_INTRO.md

 ## Practice: Filling the Tank

 You have some starter code provided.
 It's a blank function that defines the task of filling your car up with gas.
 You can see that the minion will let you know that it filled up the car with gas, but **you** need to tell it how much gas you want put into the tank.
+To write this code, navigate to the project you created in the earlier git chapter and open `main.js`

 > #### `workspace/functions-intro/main.js`